Home Care for Children with Sickle Cell Disease

 Infections like the flu can be dangerous for children with sickle cell disease.
-Children and their caregivers and family members should wash their hands several times a day with soap and water.
+Children and their caregivers and family members should wash their hands several times a day with soap and clean, running water.
 This is to reduce the spread of the flu virus and other germs.

 Take fevers seriously